BHFock/repo-grep/docs/repo-grep-tutorial.md

 Opening any file inside `cesm/` and pressing `C-F12` searches all three directories in one pass.
 This is particularly convenient when a shared name — say, `ocean_heat_content` — appears in model output routines, post-processing scripts, and verification code, and you want to trace every reference across the full stack in a single search.

-One thing to be aware of: `repo-grep-subfolder` is ignored when using `repo-grep-multi`.
-The search always spans the entire parent directory.
-If you have a subfolder restriction active, clear it first with `M-x repo-grep-clear-subfolder` before switching to a multi-repo search.
+Note that any active `repo-grep-subfolder` restriction is ignored by `repo-grep-multi` — the search always spans all sibling directories regardless.

 ### Case sensitivity